S0AndS0/Perinoid_Pipes/Documentation/FAQ.md

 > tool was developed.
 This is not a partition encryption solution (often LUKS
 > partitions are the *goto* for such Kernel level supported encryption where a
 > file system can be mounted, read, and written to) instead this is a method of
-> file by file and/or line by line asymmetric encryption at the host OS's
+> file by file and/or line by line encryption at the host OS's software layer
-> software layer that can either be saved or sent to another process.
+> that can either be saved to an appended file or sent to another process as a
+> stream of encrypted data packets via another named pipe or service listening
+> to the main script's stout.

 ## Q: What does this encryption stuff do for me

 > A: When properly implemented this project aims to reduce risks associated
 > with remote server exploits leading to secondary attacks being easily carried
-> out on that server's clients or admins by parsing plane text logs.
+> out on that server's clients or admins by parsing plane text logs or other
+> information that the server host contains that should not be available to
-> Alternatively when properly implemented this project aims to make authorized
+> unauthorized clients.
+Alternatively when properly implemented this project
-> access to encrypted logs a simple process.
-However, depending upon your
+> aims to make authorized access to encrypted logs a simple process.
+However,
-> inventiveness this project is capable of much more.
+> depending upon your inventiveness this project is capable of much more.

 ## Q: How is the code checked for bugs